schlomo/magic-zebra-printer/README.md

 * Determine the page length required for the print job
 * Determine the printer (looking for `Zebra*`) to use
 * Should work on Mac, Linux & Windows
-* Includes PDF Service and Service and Application for MacOS
+* Includes PDF Service, Service and Application for MacOS

 ## Installation